Gkicks/milestone-project-heritage-housing-issues/README.md

 * xgboost==1.2.1
 * ydata-profiling==4.4.0

+## Testing

+### PEP8 Validation

+I ran my code, for all python files, through the PEP8 validator.
+There were some formatting errors raised:

+* E501 line too long (87 > 79 characters)
+* E231 missing whitespace after '
+* W293 blank line contains whitespace
+* W292 no newline at end of file
+* E302 expected 2 blank lines, found 1

+These issues have now all been resolved and each page passes this validation

+### Full Testing

+### User Stories

 ## Credits

 * The code was based on the Code Institute Walkthough 2 - Churnometer project and adapted to fit the business requirements and data for this project